amy21206/micro-parsons-element/devnotes.md

 [ ] Use code mirror/hljs to highlight the single line [ ] Add a button to switch to more difficult levels
-[ ] Add tooltip on the difficulty level for more explanation [ ] Fix micro Parsons automatic indentation
+[ ] Add tooltip on the difficulty level for more explanation [x] Fix micro Parsons automatic indentation
+[ ] Adjust UI to make subgoals and code more readable [ ] Handle subgoal line wrap